bcgov/nr-theme/vue/README.md

 # **Use FSA theme for VUE3 project**

-For vue3 application, due to the restirction of the [Carbon UI library](https://vue.carbondesignsystem.com/?path=/story/welcome--default), we will use [PrimeVue](https://primevue.org/) to integrate with this common theme repo.
+For vue3 application, due to the restriction of the [Carbon UI library](https://vue.carbondesignsystem.com/?path=/story/welcome--default), we will use [PrimeVue](https://primevue.org/) to integrate with this common theme repo.

 ### **Configuration:**